harishankards/Vue-what-is-it-/PITCHME.md

 - Flexibility.
 Because it’s JS. --- **So what?
 React et al has it.**
 - Very small in size. --- **How much, 100 KB?
 No. 18-21 KB.
 Wow right?
 No**
 - MVVM architecure. --- **Angular has it.
 Shut up dude!**
-- Combines the advantages of Angular and React.
+- Combines the peculiar features of all the older frameworks.

 ---